TrueBitFoundation/python-offchain/QuestionsnTasks.md

   ```
   Values starting with a `$` are labels, palceholders for the real values. `%r1` is one of the registers of the implicit register machine.
 Do note that these registers are a part of the overall machine state so we will need to add them as leaves to the merkle tree.<br/>

-  Here's a list of the actual WASM instructions that are being considered for being run in the implicit register machine(the code is pseudo-ASM):<br/>
+  Here's a list of the actual WASM instructions that are being considered for being run in the implicit register machine:<br/>
   1. `if`
   2. `else`
   3. `end`